dougeby/IntuneDocs/intune/manage-microsoft-edge.md

 ### URL formats for allowed and blocked site list
 You can use various URL formats to build your allowed/blocked sites lists.
 These permitted patterns are detailed in the table below.
 Some notes before you get started:
 - Ensure that you prefix all URLs with **http** or **https** when entering them into the list.
-- You can use the wildcard symbol (*) according to the rules in the following permitted patterns list.
+- You can use the wildcard symbol (\*) according to the rules in the following permitted patterns list.
-- A wildcard can only match an entire compoment of the hostname (spearated by periods) or entire parts of the path (separated by forward slashes).
+- A wildcard can only match an entire compoment of the hostname (separated by periods) or entire parts of the path (separated by forward slashes).
 For example, `http://*contoso.com` is **not** supported.
 - You can specify port numbers in the address.
 If you do not specify a port number, the values used are:
     - Port 80 for http
     - Port 443 for https